Chapter IV: College Housing Policies

 - The Housing Policy Infraction will be filed in the student’s Residence Life and Housing file.
 The Assistant Director will monitor the completion of any sanctions.

 - The student who receives the infraction may want to also discuss or appeal their infraction with the Senior Associate Director for Residence Life and Housing.
-This request must be in writing and signed by the student (specifying why they would like to meet) and given to the Senior Associate Director for Residence Life.
+This request must be in writing and signed by the student and given to the Senior Associate Director for Residence Life.

 Possible Sanctions for Housing Policy Infractions